3D Printing for People with Disabilities; 3D printing Health care benefits

 Autism / Sensory Processing Disorder (SPD) / PTSD

-3D printing can be an important tool for people with autism, SPD, or Post Traumatic Stress Disorder (PTSD).
+3D printing health care devices can be an important tool for people with autism, SPD, or Post Traumatic Stress Disorder (PTSD).
 With both neurological differences, tactile input is important.

 Some people with autism need lots of tactile stimulation to help calm them.
 For this type of sensory feedback, 3D printing can produce fidget toys that they can use to rub on their arms or body to calm themselves.